-'Money Purchase Plan' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Money Purchase Plan' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Money Purchase Plans are another type of retirement vehicle that some traditional for profit companies offer their employees.
 In these plans, employees and their employers both make contributions.
 These contributions from the employers are figured from a yearly earnings percentage.